Request a Free Consultation

 Uncontested divorce occurs when you and your spouse agree on all aspects of the divorce settlement.
 However, if you and your spouse are unable to agree on the terms of your divorce, your case will go to trial.
 With our experienced divorce attorneys at Rozin | Golinder Law, you can receive knowledgeable legal assistance throughout the process.

-Contested divorce cases often involve disagreements about:
+Contested divorce cases in NJ often involve disagreements about:

 New Jersey is an equitable distribution state.
 This means your property, assets, and liabilities will be divided fairly, not necessarily equally.
 Furthermore, only your marital property will be divided during a divorce.
 This refers to property you and your spouse acquired during your marriage.
 It may include homes, businesses, vacation properties, pensions, debts, and retirement accounts.
 Once the court identifies your marital property and assets, it will consider the value of the property and make a judgment based on several factors.